Guidelines for Design and Construction of Hospitals and Outpatient Facilities

 New FGI GUIDELINES Standard for Residential Care

 The Facility Guidelines Institute (FGI) has developed a new standard for residential facilities.
 Titled Guidelines for Design and Construction of Residential Health, Care, and Support Facilities, the document provides minimum recommendations for new construction and renovation of nursing homes, hospice facilities, assisted living facilities, independent living settings, adult day care facilities, wellness centers, and outpatient rehabilitation centers.
-To learn more about the new document, visit the homepage for residential care facilities on the FGI website.
+To learn more about the new document, read the FGI press release announcing Health Guidelines Revision Committee approval of the manuscript and visit the homepage for residential care facilities on the FGI website.

 The entire new document was open for comment by the public in the first quarter of 2013.
 Residential care providers, gerontology experts, architects, consulting engineers, administrators, facility managers, interior designers, residents of facility types included in the book, and other interested parties were invited to review the content and submit their suggestions for revision.
 All comments were reviewed by the Focus Group on Residential Facilities of the 2014 Health Guidelines Revision Committee.
 Publication of the final document is planned for early in 2014.